 Let’s take a look from a high-level perspective at how the Marathon Kids program connects with CASEL’s five competencies:

 Through stories we’ve collected, we know our simple, fun, and effective running clubs create a space for so much more to happen than just conquering laps.
 Kids are self-evaluating and reflecting on their performance.
 Some kids who aren’t involved in sports feel like they are athletes—possibly for the first time—and that they are part of a team.
 Running club becomes a social outlet to create community and spark friendships with a diverse group of peers.

 “It felt great to have my teammates cheer me through the spirit tunnel.”

-Want to learn more about the physical and social emotional learning connection?
-We’d love to hear from you.
-For more information about our program and trainings, including a social emotional learning module, please contact us at firstname.lastname@example.org.
+For more information about our free program and training opportunities, including a social emotional learning module, please contact us at firstname.lastname@example.org.

 ABOUT MARATHON KIDS

 Marathon Kids is on a mission to get kids moving.
 The nonprofit organization offers free physical education programming through Marathon Kids Connect, a cloud-based PE and run club management platform that includes a mobile app for digital activity-tracking.